agi-lab/climate-dependent-DFA/README.md

     - All graphs shown in Section 3.2 in the paper are plotted in **Presentations of simulation results**.

 - **Section 3.3 Risk and return measures**: This section presents the results shown in Section 3.3 in the paper.

+## Data overview

+Due to the large file size of the data used, we are unable to upload it to Github.
+However, users can obtain all the data used in the paper from the Dropbox link [here](https://www.dropbox.com/scl/fo/7zva73raqce08phx2iorw/AB8hZsBbdVbEGrIf9i5jigw?rlkey=4x670mfk5j97gplde6vfslp34&st=60b8xd79&dl=0).
+Once the `Data` folder is downloaded and put into the same folder as `DFA codes.Rproj` and `DFA_model_final.Rmd`, the RMarkdown file `DFA_model_final.Rmd` can be run.